ibm-cloud-docs/discovery-data/query-parameters.md

 ### Differences between the filter and query parameters
 {: #filtervquery}

 If you test the same search term on a small data set, you might find that the `filter` and `query` parameters return very similar (if not identical) results.
-However, there is a difference between the two parameters.
+However, the two parameters differ.

-- Using a filter parameter alone will return search results in no specific order.
+- Using a filter parameter alone returns search results in no specific order.
-- Using a query parameter alone will return search results in order of relevance.
+- Using a query parameter alone returns search results in order of relevance.

-In large data sets, if you need results returned in order of relevance, you should combine the `filter` and `query` parameters, because using them together will improve performance.
-This is because the `filter` parameter will run first and cache results, then the `query` parameter will rank them.
+In large data sets, if you need results to be returned in order of relevance, combine the `filter` and `query` parameters.
+Using the parameters together improves performance.
+The `filter` parameter is applied first.
+It filters the documents, and then caches the results.
+Then, the `query` parameter ranks the cached results.
 For an example of using filters and queries together, see [Building combined queries](/docs/discovery-data?topic=discovery-data-query-concepts#building-combined-queries).
-Filters can also be used in aggregations.
+You can use filters in aggregations also.

-When you write a query that includes both a `filter`, and an `aggregation`, `query`, or `natural_language_query` parameter; the `filter` parameters run first, after which any `aggregation`, `query`, or `natural_language_query` parameters run in parallel.
+When you write a query that includes both a `filter`, and an `aggregation`, `query`, or `natural_language_query` parameter, the `filter` parameter runs first, and then any `aggregation`, `query`, or `natural_language_query` parameters run in parallel.

-With a simple query, especially on a small data set, `filter` and `query` often return the exact same (or similar) results.
-If a `filter` and `query` call return similar results, and getting a response in order of relevance does not matter, it is better to use filter because filter calls are faster and are cached.
-Caching means that the next time you make that call, you get a much quicker response, particularly in a big data set.
+With a simple query, especially on a small data set, the `filter` and `query` parameters often return the exact same (or similar) results.
+If the `filter` and `query` calls return similar results, and you don't need the responses to be returned in order of relevance, use the `filter` parameter.
+Filter calls are faster and are cached.
+Caching means that the next time you make the same call, you get a much quicker response, particularly in a big data set.

 ## Structure parameters
 {: #query-parameters-structure}

 Structure parameters define the content and organization of the documents in the returned JSON.
+They determine the following things:

-This includes the number of results retuned, where in the results set to start returning documents, how the result set is sorted, which fields to return for each documents, if duplicate documents should be removed, and if relevant passages should be extracted from the results set.
+- the number of results to return
+- where in the results set to start returning documents
+- how the result set is sorted
+- which fields to return for each document
+- whether to remove duplicate documents
+- whether to remove extracted relevant passages from the results set.

 Structure parameters don't affect which documents are part of the entire results set.

-## return
+## `return`
 {: #return}

 A comma-separated list of the portion of the document hierarchy to return.
-Any of the document hierarchy are valid values.
+Any of the document hierarchies are valid values.
 If this parameter is an empty list, then all fields are returned.

-## count
+## `count`
 {: #count}

-The number of documents that you want returned in the response.
+The number of documents that you want to return in the response.
 The default is `10`.
 The maximum for the `count` and `offset` values together in any one query is `10000`.

-## offset
+## `offset`
 {: #offset}

+Index value of the position of the search result where the set of results to return begins.
 For example, if the total number of results that are returned is 10, and the offset is 8, it returns the last two results.
 The default is `0`.
-The maximum for the `count` and `offset` values together in any one query is `10000`.
+The maximum allowed value for the `count` and `offset` together in any one query is `10000`.

-## spell correction
+## `spell correction`
 {: #spell}

-In natural language queries, you can spell check the `natural_language_query` parameter.
+In natural language queries, you can check and correct the spelling of terms in the `natural_language_query` parameter.
 The most likely correction is returned in the `suggested_query` field of the response (if one exists).

-## sort
+## `sort`
 {: #sort}

-A comma-separated list of fields in the document to sort on.
+A comma-separated list of fields in the document to sort by.
 You can optionally specify a sort direction by prefixing the field with `-` for descending order or `+` for ascending order.
 Ascending order is the default sort direction.

-## highlight
+## `highlight`
 {: #highlight}

-A boolean that specifies whether the returned output includes a `highlight` object in which the keys are field names and the values are arrays that contain segments of query-matching text highlighted by the HTML emphasis (`<em>`) tag.
+A Boolean that specifies whether to include a `highlight` object in the returned output.
+When included, the highlight returns keys that are field names and values that are arrays.
+The arrays contain segments of query-matching text that is highlighted by using the HTML emphasis (`<em>`) tag.

 The output lists the `highlight` object after the `enriched_text` object, as shown in the following example.